 - A prolonged global recession could mean less trade and lower demand for British imports, weaker local economy

 - The UK economy suffers a recession and inflation only slowly and gradually picks up, increasing the chance of interest rate cuts

 - Worries escalate over a Brexit deal, devaluing the British Pound against other currencies

 - The US election runs smoothly, the economy improves, US economic stimulus works and the Federal Reserve (central bank) raises interest rates, the USD strengthens

-What are the key influences on the GBP?
+What are the key influences on GBP forecasts in 2021?